maneprajakta/EXPLORING_SKLEARN/README.md

 ---
 ##### 💠 Day 18:Mean shift Clustering Algorithm
 ---
-##### 💠 Day 19: Not a good day .Not having laptop with me😥
+##### 💠 Day 19: Not a good day.
+Not having laptop with me😥
-<br>signed in through phone will read about different types of regression.
-<br> no code today 😔
+signed in through phone will read about different types of regression. no code today 😔.
 ---
 ##### 💠 Day 20: Pipeline
 1. How to create one and use.